edeckers/react-native-blob-courier/README.md

 ## Shared directories

-As this library is focussed on transferring files, it only supports storage to the app's _cache_ directory.
-To move files from the _cache_ directory to the _Downloads_, or _Documents_ directory, use another library like [@react-native-community/cameraroll](https://github.com/react-native-community/react-native-cameraroll), e.g.:
+As this library is focussed on transferring files, it only supports storage to the app's _cache_ and _data_ directories.
+To move files from these app specific directories to other locations on the filesystem, use another library like [@react-native-community/cameraroll](https://github.com/react-native-community/react-native-cameraroll), e.g.:

 ```tsx
 import BlobCourier from 'react-native-blob-courier';